 Olympic sponsor Toyota passes on Games TV commercials amid lacklustre support in Japan

-Chief Executive Officer of Toyota Motor Corp, Akio Toyoda, and other executives will not attend the opening ceremony either, Toyota said on Monday.
+Chief Executive Officer of Toyota Motor, Akio Toyoda, and other executives will not attend the opening ceremony either, Toyota said on Monday (Jul 19).

 "It is true that Toyota will not be attending the opening ceremony, and the decision was made considering various factors including no spectators," a spokesperson said.